Alekhya301/Freshers-batch-oct16/README.txt

 <h1>Git and Github</h1>
 <h2>Webpage</h2>
 <h3>GITHUB</h3>
-<p>Git is a version control system, helps in managing our project files.</p>
+<p>Git is a version control system, helps in managing our project files.
+It is very useful.</p>
 </body>
 </html>